Meet the team

 IMG_4956_edited.jpg

-Connor Moriarty is currently a junior Aerospace Engineering Major at Worcester Polytechnic Institute.
+Connor Moriarty is a full-time engineer for a laboratory in the Greater Boston area.
+He earned his BS in Aerospace Engineering at Worcester Polytechnic Institute with a minor in Computer Science.
 He is the main driver of June First and he brings the June First team to the center of the action.
 Connor always accompanied his brother throughout his life, as younger brothers do, looked up to Ethan at a young age, and was absorbed in the same things Ethan did.
 When the day of June 1st, 2011 came, he saw the tornado touchdown on the news as a sense of fear rolled over him.
 When he first saw the damage from that tornado in his hometown of West Springfield, he witnessed first-hand the devastation that a tornado can bring.

 Connor has logged thousands of miles behind the wheel chasing nature’s most extreme weather.
 He is now getting involved on the next design of the Aerial Supercell Measurement System, bringing his specialized knowledge of aerial vehicle design to the table.
-Connor is a stellar student, ranking amount the highest of his high school graduating class.
-He has aspirations of engineering and inventing, hoping one day to work at NASA.
 He is also an avid gamer too, and he also is a skilled trumpet player.

 Aerial Supercell Measurement System v1.0 Design Team